architector1324/project-demiurg/README.md

 *   **SRGC (Semantic Reality with Gradient Concretization):** This is the **unique conceptual model, metaphysical structure, or "nature" of the reality itself** that SRGE generates and interacts with.
 Unlike traditional, static ontologies, SRGC describes a reality where entities exist on a **gradient spectrum of concretization** - from abstract concepts and undifferentiated groups to precisely manifested components.
     *   **The core idea of SRGC:** World details initially exist in a state of **potentiality and indeterminacy**, and they **"materialize" (manifest)** upon request, without violating the world's internal logic.
 This allows a reality to contain, for example, both **concrete, fully manifested entities** and **undefined groups** (e.g., "a single apple" and "remaining apples in a basket" can coexist correctly within an SRGC structure, where "remaining apples" is an entity with the potential for further concretization, rather than an error).
 SRGC allows a reality to be **partially concretized** until the moment of "observation."

 *   **The Emergent World:** The world in SRGE is an **emergent reality** that arises from the synergy between the structured map (JSON, created by the SRGC model) and the language model (LLM).
 The JSON is not the world itself but its **potential**, containing meanings and rules.
 The LLM is not merely a text generator but an **engine** that reveals this potential.
-Together, they create a **micro-dimension** - a dynamic, logically coherent system that you can explore through commands like `--navigate`, and `--query`.
+Together, they create a **micro-dimension** - a dynamic, logically coherent system that you can explore through commands like `navigate`, and `query`.
 This is neither static text nor imagination but a living informational reality that exists in the process of interaction.

 ---